-The Electronic Entertainment Expo, or E3 as it’s more commonly known, takes place in Los Angeles Convention Center every June.
+The Electronic Entertainment Expo (E3), takes place in Los Angeles Convention Center every June.
 Developers, publishers and manufacturers attend to advertise their upcoming projects to over 15,000 attendees over three days – and many more thousands of people view their presentations from the comfort of their own homes through the magic of the internet.

 I must confess that I don’t watch the event regularly myself, and the last time I did so was before the release of the current generation of consoles.
 There are two main reasons for this.
 The first is that the hype before and after tends to kill any excitement I could have; similar to the overkill surrounding Fallout 76 and Red Dead Redemption in late 2018, the month of rumours leading up to E3 along with the number of news articles about the ‘shocking announcements’ for weeks afterwards really grinds my gears.

 The second is that I find most of the presentations by the big names don’t cater for where I fall in their audience.
 I’m not what they’d call a ‘hardcore’ gamer before I don’t care about the specifications of upcoming hardware – I just want my consoles to run the games I’d like to play.
 But I don’t necessarily come under their ‘casual’ classification either, because I play video games four or five times a week and they’re my main form of entertainment.
 As I’ve written previously, I actually prefer them to movies.